 Previously, Mr. Bloom served as an Applications Engineer for Eclipsys Corporation where he designed and implemented workflow streamlining applications for large health care organizations.
 He also developed custom and standard reports, and prepared teaching materials and trained clients in the use of Eclipsys’ database structure and reporting system.

 Mr. Bloom also served as Controller and Director of Operations at Intelus where he was responsible for all financial, human resources, and administrative responsibilities.
 He was responsible for all financial activity and financial reporting to management, venture capital investors, and the Board of Directors.
 Additionally, he secured and managed employee benefits, facility space requirements, office insurance and security.

-As of July 2017, Mr. Bloom reported the following external relationships:
+As of August 2020, Mr. Bloom reported the following external relationships:

 Mr. Bloom serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - ThyCa: Thyroid Cancer Survivors' Association, Inc., Executive Director and Board Member, receiving compensation and reimbursement for travel expenses.

 Whitney Goldner, MD